luanpersini/venturus-backend-printer-challange/README.md

 ## Tests
 ### To run the tests

-1. open the terminal and run the command of the chosen test type
+1. open the terminal and run the command of the chosen test type:

-- `npm run test` - to run all tests
+- to run all tests: `npm run test`
-- `npm run test:unit` - unit tests
+- to run unit tests: `npm run test:unit`
-- `npm run test:e2e`  - end to end tests
+- to run end to end tests: `npm run test:e2e`

 ###  Testing the API using REST Client ##

-Inside modules/<module-name>/api, you may find `.http` files that works with the extension **REST Client**
+If using VSCode, inside src/modules/module-name/api, you may find `.http` files that works with the extension **REST Client**

 https://marketplace.visualstudio.com/items?itemName=humao.rest-client